Wills and tax planning: when not to do it yourself

-We often carry out tasks ourselves rather than employing someone to do them for us so that we can save some money but, generally, we know our limits and, while we might decorate our house and assemble flat pack furniture, most of us would employ a builder to add an extension to our house.
+We often carry out tasks ourselves rather than employing someone to do them for us so that we can save some money.
+Generally, we know our limits and while we might decorate our house and assemble flat pack furniture, most of us would employ a builder to add an extension to our house.

-When it comes to Wills and inheritance tax planning how far should we try to do it ourselves?
+When it comes to Wills and inheritance tax planning, should we try to do it ourselves?

 Wills and inheritance tax planning

-The tools are available to enable someone to make a Will or save tax without the necessity of employing a professional as Will packs can be bought from stationers and the financial pages of the newspapers carry plenty of articles about inheritance tax.
+The tools are available to enable someone to make a Will or save tax without the necessity of instructing a professional.
+Will packs can be bought from stationers and the financial pages of the newspapers carry plenty of articles about inheritance tax.
 Remember though that a Will deals with your entire wealth and its destination after your death.

 Homemade Wills can lead to all sorts of problems.
-If, for example, you fail to execute it in accordance with the strict statutory requirements, the Will could be invalid or, if the provisions of the Will are not clear, this can lead to a dispute and could ultimately end in an expensive court case.
+If, for example, you fail to execute it in accordance with the strict statutory requirements, the Will could be invalid.
+Or if the provisions of the Will are not clear, it can lead to a dispute and could ultimately end in an expensive court case.
 Alternatively, while the Will may be properly executed with clear provisions, it may fail to make maximum use of tax reliefs and cause your loved ones to pay more tax than is necessary.

 Example: Charles’s gift to charity

-For example, Charles, a single man, with an estate of £750,000, wishes to benefit charity in his Will and leaves a legacy of £40,000 between four favourite charities, with the rest to his godchildren.
-Charles is not aware of the reduced rate of inheritance tax which is payable if at least 10% of a chargeable estate is left to charity, and therefore is unaware that if he increases the legacy by £2500 his estate would benefit from an inheritance tax rate of 36% (instead of 40%) and, for the price of that £2500 increase in the charitable legacy, his godchildren would be better off by £17,000 in saved tax.
+Charles, a single man with an estate of £750,000, wishes to benefit charity in his Will and leaves a legacy of £40,000 between his four favourite charities and the rest to his godchildren.
+Charles is not aware of the reduced rate of inheritance tax which is payable if at least 10% of a chargeable estate is left to charity.
+Therefore, he is unaware that if he increases the legacy by £2500 his estate would benefit from an inheritance tax rate of 36% (instead of 40%).
+This means that for the price of a £2500 increase in the charitable legacy, his godchildren would be better off by £17,000 in saved tax.

 Example: Anne’s gift of property

-Similarly, Anne leaves her property to her daughter who lives with her and the rest of her estate to her son.
-Anne does not realise that because her daughter will receive the gift of the property subject to the mortgage secured on it, the whole of the tax payable on the estate will fall on the residue passing to her son unless she provides otherwise in the Will.
-If Anne was aware of these points she may have made her Will differently.
+Anne leaves her property to her daughter who lives with her and the rest of her estate to her son.
+Anne does not realise that the whole of the tax payable on the estate will fall on the residue passing to her son unless she provides otherwise in the Will.
+If Anne was aware of this she may have made her Will differently.

 Tax law is becoming ever more complicated, and there are several hundred years of succession law to bear in mind when making a Will.
 Mistakes can result in expensive court battles or applications to ask the court to determine what a particular Will clause means.
-The advent of the transferable nil rate band and the residence nil rate band from next April can save significant amounts of tax but only, particularly with the latter allowance, if the Will is drawn up in a tax efficient way.
+The transferable nil rate band and the residence nil rate band can save significant amounts of tax but only if the Will is drawn up in a tax efficient way, particularly with the latter allowance.